 #Does wall mounting help prevent overheating?

-Wall mounting usually improves airflow compared to placing the TV inside a closed entertainment center or on a shelf with limited clearance.
-Make sure you leave at least 4 inches behind the TV for proper ventilation.
-Avoid mounting above fireplaces or heating vents since rising hot air will constantly raise the TV’s operating temperature.
+Wall mounting usually improves airflow compared to placing the TV inside a closed entertainment center or on a shelf.
+Leave at least 4 inches behind the TV.
+Never mount above a fireplace or heating vent since rising hot air directly raises the TV’s operating temperature and can cause persistent overheating even with clean vents and optimal settings.

 #How often should I clean my TCL TV vents?